SowpatiLab/ribbit/README.md

                                 complex repeat structures and motif sizes up to 100 bp.
   -i [ --input-file ] arg       File path for the input fasta file.
   -o [ --output-file ] arg      File path for output file.
-Default: {input-file}.ribbit -m [ --min-motif-length ] arg The minimum length of the motif of the TR loci.
-Default: 2 -M [ --max-motif-length ] arg The maximum length of the motif of the TR loci.
-Default: 100 -p [ --min-purity ] arg       The minimum allowed purity of repeat sequence.
+Default: {input-file}.ribbit -m [ --min-motif-length ] arg The minimum length of the motif of the TR loci. [int] Default: 2 -M [ --max-motif-length ] arg The maximum length of the motif of the TR loci. [int] Default: 100 -p [ --min-purity ] arg       The minimum allowed purity of repeat sequence.
 Purity is calculated
+                                as the (matches/(matches+mismatches+indels)) in the alignment of region sequence to perfect repeat of consensus motif. [float]
+                                Default: 0.8
-                                as the (matches/(matches+mismatches+indels)) in the alignment of region sequence to perfect repeat of consensus motif.
-Default: 0.8 -q [ --min-motif-purity ] arg Minimum purity of each motif with consensus motif.
-Calculated as the average of (matches/(matches+mismatches+indels)) for each motif length in the alignment of region sequence to perfect repeat of consensus motif.
-Default: 0.8 -l [ --min-length ] arg       The minimum length of the repeat.
-Input can be an integer or a tab-separated file with two columns of motif length and the length cutoff.
-Default: 12 for STRs (motif length <= 6), 2*(motif length) for others.
+  -q [ --min-motif-purity ] arg Minimum purity of each motif with consensus motif.
+Calculated as
+                                the average of (matches/(matches+mismatches+indels)) for each motif length in the alignment of region sequence to perfect repeat of consensus motif. [float] Default: 0.8 -l [ --min-length ] arg       The minimum length of the repeat.
+Input can be an integer or a tab-separated file with two columns of motif length and the length cutoff. [int or file] Default: 12 for STRs (motif length <= 6), 2*(motif length) for others.
   --min-units arg               The minimum number of units of the repeat.
 Input can be a integer
-                                or a tab-separated file with two columns, first is the motif size and second unit cutoff.
-Default: 2 for all motif sizes.
+                                or a tab-separated file with two columns, first is the motif size and second unit cutoff. [int or file] Default: 2 for all motif sizes.
   --perfect-units arg           The minimum number of complete units with 100% match with the
                                 consensus motif in the repeat.
-Input can be an integer or a tab-separated file with two columns of the motif length and the unit cutoff.
-Default: 2 --cigar                       Include cigar string of the alignment of the sequence with the perfect repeat of the consensus motif in the output.
+Input can be an integer or a tab-separated file with two columns of the motif length and the unit cutoff. [int or file] Default: 2 --cigar                       Include cigar string of the alignment of the sequence with the perfect repeat of the consensus motif in the output.
 Default: false.
-  -t [ --threads ] arg          Number of threads to be used for running.
-Default: 1
+  -t [ --threads ] arg          Number of threads to be used for running. [int] Default: 1
 ```

 ## Options description

-`-p or --min-purity`
+#### 1. Repeat purity `-p or --min-purity`

-`-o or --output` file path of the output file. default: standard output
+After identifying a potential repetitive region with a given periodicity, Ribbit determines the consensus motif
+of the tandem repeat.
+The sequence is then aligned to a perfect tandem repeat generated from this consensus motif.
+Repeat purity
+is calculated as the number of matching bases divided by the alignment length between the sequence and the perfect repeat.
+The
+`--min-purity` option allows users to set the minimum purity threshold for tandem repeat detection.
+It accepts a floating-point
+value between 0 and 1.

+> <br> $purity = matches / (matches + mismatches + indels)$ <br><br>

+#### 2. Motif purity `-q or --min-motif-purity`

+Motif purity is purity calculated for each motif stretch and is then averaged across all the motifs. `--min-motif-purity` option
+allows users to set the minimum threshold for a TR.
+This is used to trim the motifs of lesser purity from the edges of the repeat and
+report the stretch with average motif purity greater than or equal to the user defined threshold.
+It accepts a floating-point value
+between 0 and 1.

+<i>motif purity at the i<sup>th</sup> motif is calculated as </i><br>

+> <br> $motif\_purity_i = matches / ((matches + mismatches + indels))$ <br><br>

+<i>motif purity is calculated as the average across all motif units </i><br>
+> <br> $motif\_purity = average(motif\_purity_0 + motif\_purity_1 +... + motif\_purity_n)$ <br><br>

 ## Output